nathvda/Laravel-LogBook/README.md

 ## Versions

+- 2023-03-07
+- - Notification system (display and mark as read)
+- - Images upload for avatars
+- - Like system (not unlike yet)
+- - Very simple dasbhboard for admin (display and delete categories, users and locations)

 - 2023-03-04
 - - Added a very simple messaging system.
 - - Using LiveWire to allow for updates.